-- · Fungal infections (for example, thrush). - · A decrease in the number of white blood cells (granulocytopenia). - · Reduction in number of red blood cells (anaemia).
-Continued top of next column TPLH0331 50814117 been given.
-Pain where the injection was given.
+- Fungal infections (for example, thrush).

+- A decrease in the number of white blood cells (granulocytopenia).

+- Reduction in number of red blood cells (anaemia).

-- · Problems with the way your blood clots.
+- Problems with the way your blood clots.
 The signs may include bruising easily and pain and swelling of your joints.

 - · Headache.

-- Dizziness
+- Dizziness.

 - Feeling sick or being sick.

+- Pruritis (itching).

-- · Pruritis (itching). • Pain or a burning feeling along the vein where
+- Pain or a burning feeling along the vein where Ceftriaxone for injection has been given.
+Pain where the injection was given.

-- Ceftriaxone has

-- · A high temperature (fever). · Abnormal kidney function test (blood creatinine - increased).
-Rare (may affect up to 1 in 1,000 people) • Inflammation of the large bowel (colon).
-The signs include diarrhoea, usually with blood and mucus,
+- A high temperature (fever).

+• Abnormal kidney function test (blood creatinine increased).

+Rare (may affect up to 1 in 1,000 people)

+- Inflammation of the large bowel (colon).
+The signs include diarrhoea, usually with blood and mucus, stomach pain and fever.

-- stomach pain and fever. • Difficulty in breathing (bronchospasm). - · A lumpy rash (hives) that may cover a lot of your body, feeling itchy and swelling. - Blood or sugar in your urine. - · Oedema (fluid build-up).
-Shivering.
+- Difficulty in breathing (bronchospasm).

+- A lumpy rash (hives) that may cover a lot of your body, feeling itchy and swelling.

+- Blood or sugar in your urine.

+- Oedema (fluid build-up).

+- Shivering.